 Landfilling is the worst choice possible.
 Even so, this method is still widely used across the globe.
 Landfilling tires is a particularly poor solution.
 Tires take up a lot of space, they are not biodegradable and they are an excellent breeding ground for insects and vermin.
 Landfilling tires was banned in the EU in 2003.

 The waste hierarchy is integrated into EU legislation as EU Directive 2008/98.
-It is also on the verge of being implemented as environmental legislation in other parts of the world.
+It is also being implemented as environmental legislation in other parts of the world.
 EU Member States are obliged to aim to use waste disposal solutions as high up in the hierarchy as possible.
 The scientific tool used to measure the impact of different waste disposal solutions is called Life Cycle Assessment.